 This plan represents our commitment to striking a balance between meeting pressing community needs and allowing flexibility and more time to address ongoing challenges, such as future water service considerations and Westport flood protection.
 Your perspectives are vital in ensuring that the priorities we have identified align with your vision for how the council should invest your hard-earned rate payer funds and external funding on behalf of the community.

-Nga mihi
+We encourage you to submit on the plan and the key issues identified.

-Jamie and Simon
+Ngā mihi Jamie and Simon